-Our board, volunteer team, and site managers at Kaizen Food Rescue are recruited from the same community we serve - those who faced food insecurity, its multiplying effects and interested in changing the food system.
-These community members engage in joint decision-making, planning, and the implementation of projects and programs to advance a collective vision that transcends organizational boundaries.
+Our board, community advisors, volunteers, and site managers at Kaizen Food Rescue come from the same communities we serve—individuals who have experienced food insecurity and are committed to transforming the food system.
+They actively participate in decision-making, planning, and program implementation to advance a shared vision that extends beyond the organization.

 Visionaries of Kaizen Food Rescue

-Founded by Thai Nguyen and Shawn Traylor, Kaizen Food Rescue emerged from their shared dedication to combat food waste and nutrition insecurity.
-Shawn's early personal funding propelled the organization's growth, and Thai’s development efforts during the pandemic secured Kaizen's inaugural grant, a turning point in their mission to salvage surplus food and create enduring community change.
+Kaizen was founded by hai Nguyen and Shawn Traylor, driven by a shared commitment to address food waste and nutrition insecurity.
+Shawn's initial personal funding supported the organization’s early growth, while Thai's efforts during the pandemic led to securing Kaizen's first grant, marking a significant step in the organization’s mission to recover surplus food and foster lasting community change.

 Community Advisors